mcflurrymuncha/Equilibrium/README.md

 - Equicord preinstalled
 - Much more lightweight and faster than the official Discord app
 - Much better privacy, since Discord has no access to your system

-**Extra included changes**

 - Tray Customization with voice detection and notification badges

-- arRPC-bun with debug logging support https://github.com/Creationsss/arrpc-bun
+- [arRPC-bun](https://github.com/Creationsss/arrpc-bun) for Rich Presence with debug logging support

-**Not fully Supported**:
-- Global Keybinds (Windows/macOS - use command-line flags on Linux instead)

 ## Equilibrium Arguments
 > [!NOTE]